Sustainability Governance

 Human Rights

 At Lockheed Martin, we believe respect for human rights is an essential element of being a good corporate citizen and is integral to the long-term success of the company.
 Treating employees with respect, minimizing negative consequences of our business activities, and contributing to economic and social well-being are all key components of our Human Rights Policy and Principles.
 Lockheed Martin’s activities comply with the laws and regulations of the countries in which we operate, except where such laws conflict with U.S. law, and our compliance with them is reinforced by our robust integrated assurance program and board of directors’ oversight of our enterprise risk management process.
 Respect for human rights in our operations and supply chain is ingrained through strong policies and training to educate employees and third parties on human rights issues and risks.
 Our due diligence processes are embedded within our operating and decision-making practices and procedures and are supported by formal grievance mechanisms that can be used by internal and/or external parties to notify and inform us of potential misconduct.
-To learn more, visit our Human Rights website and read our Human Rights Report.
+To learn more, visit our Human Rights website.

 Political and Public Policy Participation